therenSilverstorm/GameServer/README.md

 This project is a WebSocket-based backend server for handling real-time player interactions like login, resource management, and gift sending.
 It is built using .NET 8 and SQLite for simplicity, with a focus on scalability and clean architecture.

 Key Features
-  -Real-time WebSocket communication for player actions.
+  - Real-time WebSocket communication for player actions.
-  -Gift queuing for offline players, with automatic delivery when they log back in.
+  - Gift queuing for offline players, with automatic delivery when they log back in.
-  -Player resource management (e.g., coins, rolls) with transactional integrity.
+  - Player resource management (e.g., coins, rolls) with transactional integrity.
-  -Clean architecture following SOLID principles for maintainability.
+  - Clean architecture following SOLID principles for maintainability.
-  -Architecture Overview
+  - Architecture Overview
-  -Main Components
+  - Main Components
-  -WebSocket Middleware
+  - WebSocket Middleware
-  -Manages WebSocket connections and routes incoming messages to the correct command handlers.
+  - Manages WebSocket connections and routes incoming messages to the correct command handlers.

 Command Handlers
 Implement specific logic for each type of action (e.g., Login, SendGift, UpdateResources).